 The problems discussed above are just a few of the reasons many decide being a landlord is just not for them anymore.
 They started out with thoughts of a passive income and increasing asset values, but in reality, they became a full time problem solver.

-Bridgetownhomebuyers.com purchases rental properties and helps landlords get out of bad situations every day.
-They have flexible plans that can accommodate various property and tenant situations, with the ability to offer cash for your property and a close in less than 30 days.
-Additionally, there are no realtor fees involved, which offers you immediate savings.
+We here at Bridgetown Home Buyers purchase rental properties and help landlords get out of bad situations every day.
+We have flexible plans that can accommodate various property and tenant situations, with the ability to offer cash for your property and a close in less than 30 days – or whatever timeline works best for you.
+Additionally, there are no Realtor fees involved, which offers you immediate savings.